 Training initially as an editor, Madeleine's films range in subject matter, tone and style, beginning with her first feature documentary, THE LOTTERY.
 Following four families in Harlem and the Bronx seeking a high-quality education for their young children in neighborhoods with historically underperforming public schools, the film helped spark a renewed debate on the future of public education and was shortlisted for the 2011 Academy Awards.
 DUKE 91&92: BACK TO BACK, her second film, was co-produced with Turner Sports and gave viewers an inside look into one of the most storied basketball programs in history.

 Madeleine's third film, Emmy-winning DANGEROUS ACTS STARRING THE UNSTABLE ELEMENTS OF BELARUS, premiered at the Toronto International Film Festival in 2013 and was acquired by HBO.
 Incorporating footage that was smuggled out of the dictatorship in Belarus, the feature documentary follows the Belarus Free Theatre, an underground theater, as they escape the country and struggle to keep making art.
 DANGEROUS ACTS received several awards in addition to the Outstanding Arts and Cultural Programming Emmy, which include the Grand Jury prize at One World International Human Rights Documentary Film Festival, the Golden Butterfly at The Hague Movies that Matter Festival, Best Documentary at the Minneapolis St. Paul International Film Festival, the Audience Award at Lighthouse International Film Festival, and 3 awards at Biografilm Festival, including the Audience Award.

 Prior to focusing exclusively on feature filmmaking, Madeleine co-founded Osmosis Films, a media consulting company that worked with large financial services companies and non-profits.
 Madeleine's initial training was in post-production, working as an editor and assistant editor, editing such films as FERNANDO NATION, an ESPN 30-for-30 about Dodgers' pitcher Fernando Valenzuela.
 Madeleine also produced several short films, such as Boyd Holbrook's directorial debut, PEACOCK KILLER (starring Shea Whigham), based on a short story by Sam Shepard, and James Lawler's sci-fi short, EDEN 2045 (starring Tyler Jacob Moore).
+Madeleine was a participant of the Berlinale Talents program.
 A Duke alum, Madeleine has a B.S. in Psychology and minors in English and Biology.
 She is represented by Mosaic.